nlohmann/mutate_cpp/README.md

 this overview, you see the individual patches with their line, kind, state and confirmation:

 - The kind describes the nature of the patch, e.g. "lineDeletion" or "arithmeticOperator".
-If you click on a kind, the list of patches will be filteted accordingly.
+If you click on a kind, the list of patches will be filtered accordingly.
 - The state describes whether the patch was analyzed so far; that is, whether the code has been mutated accordingly and the test suite has been executed.
 So far, all patches are incomplete.
 - The confirmation describes whether you have been evaluated the results so far.
 All patches are "unknown" so far.